Mayurkodag1/open-source-colab/server/README.md

 **Endpoint:** `GET /api/admin/maintainers/:id`

-**Description:** Retrieves the full details of a specific maintainer by ID.
+**Description:** Retrieves the full details of a specific maintainer by ID, including skills derived from their projects and their latest project's details.

 **Response:**